LouisDuboscq/LouisDuboscq.github.io/_posts/2020-11-01-android-ui-history.md

 {: .box-warning}
 **Warning:** All the API may change until full release planned in 2021

 It's moving fast !
-This is at a time an advantage and a disadvantage.
+This is at a time a pro and a con.
 On the one hand lot's of feature is already available and the community is impressive.
 Even if something is missing in the library, it can be released very quickly.
 One the other hand, it's sure changes are expected before full release in 2021.

 I think Compose will be in Android ecosystem as important as the move from Java to Kotlin back in years.

-I already made these moves findView -> Butterknife -> ViewBinding / DataBinding / Kotlin Synthetic -> next Jetpack compose.
+I already made these moves findViewById -> Butterknife -> ViewBinding / DataBinding / Kotlin Synthetic -> Jetpack compose.

-And you, will you try compose, stay with DataBinding/Synthetic or maybe you regret the time of Java7/findViewById ?
+And you, will you try compose, stay with DataBinding/Synthetic or maybe you prefer the traditionnal findViewById ?